aimms/how-to/C_Language/157-WriteFewTables.rst

             searchAttrSet  ! (input) subset of AllAttributeNames
             recursive )    ! (optional) numerical expression

-      * Line 2: the identifiers to be searched; in our example this will be a singleton set containing just the database table to be investigated
+      * Line 2: the identifiers to be searched; here, a singleton set containing just the database table to be investigated

       * Line 3: the attributes to be searched; here, we search all attributes